Brainor/reliquary-archiver/README.md

   -v, --verbose...
 How verbose the output should be, can be set up to 3 times.
 Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>  Path to output log to
-  -h, --help                 Print help
+  -h, --help                 Print help --resource-path <PATH>     Path to json resources --new-resources            Replace old json resources with new ones
 ```

 to customize logging, either